PFC issues $500 mn senior unsecured dollar bonds

-New Delhi, Feb 2 (IANS) Power sector Non-Banking Financial Company (NBFC), Power Finance Corporation Ltd. (PFC), has raised $500 million on January 29 through issuance of dollar denominated Bonds with a fixed maturity of May 16, 2031.
+New Delhi: Power sector Non-Banking Financial Company (NBFC), Power Finance Corporation Ltd. (PFC), has raised $500 million on January 29 through issuance of dollar denominated Bonds with a fixed maturity of May 16, 2031.

 This is the longest tenor bond issuance from India since the start of 2021.
 The bonds have a fixed coupon of 3.35 per cent per annum which was inside the fair value of PFC's secondary bonds.